Book Reflection: Man's Search for Meaning

 The book is divided into two sections: his concentration camp experience and the development of his school of psychotherapy called logotherapy.
 As the name suggests, the book mainly revolves around the derivation of meaning in the human condition both in his personal life as well as his observation of other people's lives that he encountered.

-The book does a wonderful job at igniting thought-provoking realizations throughout each section specifically on suffering, freedom, and self-determination.
+The book does a wonderful job of igniting thought-provoking realizations throughout each section specifically on suffering, freedom, and self-determination.

 The book was written more than half a century ago but is very applicable still to this day especially when it comes to "filling the deep void within us".